muzayana/frePPLe/contrib/debian/README.txt

   See https://wiki.ubuntu.com/PackagingGuide/Complete

 Build instructions:
- - You need to install the packages "cdbs", "debhelper", "pbuilder" and "dh-make".
+ - You need to install the packages "cdbs", "debhelper" and "pbuilder".
  - Initialize your build environment with the command: sudo pbuilder create
  - Build the packages